Blog

 If you’re dealing with healthcare data, and are based in the US, it’s likely you’ll need to comply with HIPAA.

-Our ultimate guide to HIPAA regulations outlines everything you need to know about the federal law, including a breakdown of the different rules you’ll need to abide by.
+Our ultimate checklist to HIPAA compliance regulations outlines everything you need to know about the federal law, including a breakdown of the different rules you’ll need to abide by.

 However, when it comes to the Privacy Rule, you’ll only need to comply if you’re classed as a covered entity.